k21971/EvilHack/doc/evilhack-changelog.md

   spellbooks
 - Fix: rogues shouldn't be able to use thievery while engulfed
 - Adjust descriptive miss messages based on armor worn over other armor
+- "ascended (in dishonor)" when align and align0 don't match